Colorado wildfire erupts amid deepening drought, forcing evacuations in Boulder County

 “There is a chance the strong winds make [it] as low as 6,000 ft [in] elevation,” the Weather Service stated.
 Smoke from the fire is expected to foul air quality in Boulder and northern parts of Denver on Sunday.

-The CalWood Fire is not the only major late-season blaze burning in Colo.
+The CalWood Fire is not the only major late-season blaze burning in Colorado.
 The Cameron Peak Fire is located to the north, just west of Fort Collins.
 At about 200,000 acres, it is by far the largest wildfire on record in Colo.

 In addition, the East Troublesome Fire is also active near Grouse Mountain, to the west of Rocky Mountain National Park.
 Smoke from these fires can be seen on satellite imagery, drifting across the country.